 • Supernumerary: In each clinical area you will be supernumerary for a specific period based on both your needs and those of the clinical area.

 • Clinical Support: The Royal Victorian Eye and Ear Hospital has a long history of supporting new staff.
-When you start in the clinical areas you will be ‘buddied’ up with a nurse familiar with the learning needs of a new graduate.
-In addition to our nurse educators, we have very experienced nurses in all our clinical areas, who are always willing to assist new staff.
+When you start in the clinical areas you will be allocated one to two preceptors to support your learning and to help you to settle into your rotations.
+These are experienced nurses who work in these clinical areas and who are familiar with the learning needs of a new graduate.
+In addition each clinical area has a Clinical Support Nurse and a Clinical Nurse Educator who will also be supporting your learning and transition to working independently.

 Learning and development opportunities

-The graduate program offers significant opportunities for learning:
+The graduate RN program offers significant opportunities for learning including:

-• A comprehensive one-week orientation program followed by five full study days scheduled throughout the year.
+• A comprehensive 4-day orientation program, and additional study days scheduled throughout the year.

-• All study days involve presentations and discussion incorporating professional development and clinical nursing.
+• All study days involve presentations and discussions from experienced clinicians and incorporate aspects of professional development and clinical nursing.

-• An extensive online education program.
-This includes mandatory learning activities for all nursing staff, consisting of both learning modules and practical assessment.
+• An extensive online education program, which includes mandatory learning activities for all nursing staff, consisting of both learning modules and practical assessment.

 Frequently Asked Questions